robynheslop/Coding_Quiz/README.md

 Test your skills here: https://robynheslop.github.io/Coding_Quiz/

-This timed code quiz will test your knowledge with some multiple-choice questions.
+This timed code quiz will test your knowledge with a few multiple-choice questions.
 The quicker and the more accurate, the better!

-Click on the correct answer, or your timer/score will be reduced by 15
+Be sure to click on the correct answer, or your timer/score will be reduced by 15.

 ![Sample question](assets/question.png)